cylondata/twister2/docs/documentation/deployment/kubernetes/twister2-kubernetes-install.md

 # Twister2 Installation in Kubernetes Clusters

+First, you can install Kubernetes project to a machine on your cluster or your personal machine.
+You need to have kubectl running on the machine you installed the project.

+To install Twister2 on a machine, please follow the steps in [installation document](../installation.md).
+To compile the project follow the instructions to the [compilation document](../compiling.md).
+You may also check [developer document](../../contributors/developer-environment.md) for setting up IDEs.

+Here are the things that you need to do to run Twister2 jobs on Kubernetes clusters.

 ## Authorization of Pods
 Twister2 Worker pods need to get the IP address of the Job Master.
 In addition, Job Master needs to be able to delete used resources after the job has completed.